Gravitational lensing for interstellar power transmission: Introduction

 Recently, we have explored the optical properties of the solar gravitational lens (SGL) \cite{Turyshev:2017,Turyshev-Toth:2017} and have shown that the SGL is characterized by a significant light amplification and angular resolution.
 As such, the SGL provides unique capabilities for direct imaging and spectroscopy of faint targets such as exoplanets in our stellar neighborhood \cite{Turyshev-Toth:2022a,Turyshev-Toth:2022b}.

 It can be assumed that pairs of stellar gravitational lenses could facilitate energy transmission across interstellar distances, utilizing equipment of a scale and power akin to that currently employed for interplanetary communications \cite{vonEshleman:1979}.
-There is a prevailing expectation that such a configuration would benefit from the light amplification by both lenses, thus, enabling significant increases in the signal-to-noise ratio (SNR) of the transmitted signal \cite{Maccone-book:2009,Maccone:2011,Clark:2018,Kerby-Wright:2021,Tusay:2022,Gillon:2022}.
+There is a prevailing expectation that such a configuration would benefit from the light amplification by both lenses, thus, enabling significant increases in the signal-to-noise ratio (SNR) of a received signal \cite{Maccone-book:2009,Maccone:2011,Clark:2018,Kerby-Wright:2021,Tusay:2022,Gillon:2022}.
 However, a comprehensive analysis of these transmission scenarios remains to be undertaken.

-Our objective here is to examine light propagation in multi-lens systems and evaluate the associated light amplification.
-To do that, we will rely on the wave-theoretical treatment of the gravitational lensing phenomena and will use analytical tools that we developed in our prior studies of the SGL \cite{Turyshev-Toth:2017,Turyshev-Toth:2022a,Turyshev-Toth:2022b,Turyshev-Toth:2021-multipoles,Turyshev-Toth:2021-all-regions,Turyshev-Toth:2020-im-extend}.
+Our objective here is to examine light propagation in the case of multi-lens systems and to evaluate the associated light amplification for various practical transmission scenarios.
+To do that, we will rely on the wave-theoretical treatment of the gravitational lensing phenomena and will use analytical tools that we developed in our prior studies of spherically-symmetric gravitational lenses \cite{Turyshev-Toth:2017,Turyshev-Toth:2022a,Turyshev-Toth:2022b,Turyshev-Toth:2021-multipoles,Turyshev-Toth:2021-all-regions,Turyshev-Toth:2020-im-extend}.
 As such, these methods can be seamlessly adapted to explore power transmission within the multi-lens configurations.

+In this study, our objective is to systematically explore the optimal transmission scenarios where the alignment of the light source, optical lenses, and receiver is either precise or approximately so.
+This alignment is crucial for maximizing efficiency in photon transmission.
+By focusing on such configurations, we aim to identify and analyze transmission architectures that are not only theoretically efficient but also practically implementable with existing or emerging optical technologies.
+This approach allows for the investigation of feasible solutions in the realm of advanced photonics and optical engineering.

 This paper is organized as follows: In Section~\ref{sec:wave}, we present the wave-theoretical tools to describe the propagation of EM waves in a gravitational field.
 In Section \ref{sec:light-amp}, we consider various lensing geometries that involve one and two gravitational lenses, and derive the relevant light amplification factors.
 In Section~\ref{sec:power-X}, we discuss power transmission with lensing configurations utilizing both a single lens and a pair of lenses.
 In Section~\ref{sec:SNR} we evaluate detection sensitivity in various cases considered and evaluate the relevant SNRs.
 Our conclusions are presented in Section~\ref{sec:summary}.
 To streamline the discussion, we moved some material to Appendices.
 Appendix \ref{sec:alt-der} presents an alternative evaluation of the diffraction integral in the case of a two-lens transmission.
 Appendix \ref{sec:path-int} presents a path integral formulation.